raydenlim/tp/docs/DeveloperGuide.md

 - Cons:
   * Testing Overhead: The implementation of both alternatives increases testing complexity, requiring thorough testing to ensure compatibility and proper functionality.

-- UMl diagram for `editgradedtest`
+- Below is the UMl diagram for `EditGradedTest` class with the `editgradedtest` command:
   ![EditGradedTestUML](images/EditGradedTestSequenceDiagram.png)

 ### Consultations